FASTER launched the first year of its Mobility Programme in April with three different INRGREF students and staff visits to Lund University.

-Dr. Bouksila met with Prof. Ronny Berndtsson, researcher from Lund University and Acting Director of Center for Middle Eastern Studies.
+Dr Bouksila met with Prof. Ronny Berndtsson, a researcher from Lund University and Acting Director of the Center for Middle Eastern Studies.

-During the exchange, the two researchers discussed on improvements regarding data treatment and results by PhD students for joint publishing in international journals, and future possibilities of collaboration within project proposals and scientific articles writing.
+During the exchange, the two researchers discussed improvements regarding data treatment and result by PhD students for joint publishing in international journals, and future possibilities of collaboration within project proposals and scientific article writing.

-Overall, discussions with colleagues from Department of Water Resources Engineering, in particular with Profs.
-Ronny Berndtsson, Cintia Uvo and Magnus Person, allowed him to strengthen his scientific knowledge on water and soil resources management under climate change.
+Overall, discussions with colleagues from the Department of Water Resources Engineering, in particular with Profs.
+Ronny Berndtsson, Cintia Uvo and Magnus Persson allowed him to strengthen his scientific knowledge on water and soil resources management under climate change.

 April 15 – May 3 2019: Sana Bouguerra and Nesrine Zemni, PhD Students from INRGREF

-All the participants of this first session of Mobility agreed on the positive experience and outputs it brought to them.
+All the participants of this first session of Mobility agreed on the positive experience and output it brought to them.
 These visits make possible and easier the exchange on scientific topics as well as methodologies adopted to respond to common challenges.
-Face-to-face interactivity improve the quality of scientific research, but also human relationships and therefore is very positive for collaborations and research in general.
+Face-to-face interactivity improves the quality of scientific research, but also human relationships and therefore is very positive for collaborations and research in general.

 The Mobility Programme will continue in July with more staff exchanges already planned to take place at CREAF.

 What is the FASTER Mobility Programme?

 One of the main objectives of the project FASTER is to increase development of the human resources and build capacity of scientific staff within INRGREF on:

 (1) adaptation to climate change in land and water management; and